Skip to main content

 The turning point is not a diagnosis.
 It is data.

 You do not need to keep wondering.
-Thirty days of data.
-Six weeks of understanding.
+One week of data, and a self-guided booklet to make sense of it.
 That is what changes things — not reassurance without evidence, but knowledge with a foundation.

 Your heart has been trying to tell you something.
 It is time to find out what it is saying.